Enjoying and Loving Yourself

 • There are more than 100,000 miles of blood vessels in your body, enough to wrap around the earth four times.

-You are as unique as a snow flake, no two are alike.
-You were created in God’s image and likeness, for a relationship of trust and intimacy with Him.
-Why then do so many have a hard time loving and enjoying themselves for who they are?
+You are as unique as a snowflake; no two are alike.
+You were created in God’s image and likeness for a relationship of trust and intimacy with Him.
+Why do so many have a hard time loving and enjoying themselves for who they are?

 Loving yourself is key to loving God and other people

-Those who grew up in a Christian background may find this to be difficult.
+Those who grew up in a Christian background may find this difficult.
 “How could I love a sinner like myself, who Christ had to die for?”
-Our understanding of self-worth and value has been distorted by religion, a misunderstanding of what sin is and a sense of having to work or perform to be right with God each moment.
+Our understanding of self-worth and value has been distorted by religion, a misunderstanding of what sin is, and a sense of having to work or perform to be right with God each moment.

-It is the height of pride to think that something you do saves you.
+Thinking that something you do saves you is the height of pride.
 Or think that what God created in you was not at that moment everything He ever wanted.

-You were saved by grace through faith, but not because you were a rotten, dirty sinner, nor because of your “sincere” efforts of faith.
+You were saved by grace through faith, but not because you were a rotten, dirty sinner, nor because of your “sincere” faith efforts.
 You were brought into this relationship apart from your merit or works because of the value God has always placed on you.
-You were created in His image and likeness; His child (Acts 17:28).
+You were created in His image and likeness, His child (Acts 17:28).

 You are His treasure